vidusheeamoli/Pantomathes/README.md

 # Pantomathēs

-Pantomathes is a movie recommender web app built with Ruby on Rails.
+Pantomathēs is a movie recommender web app built with Ruby on Rails.
----

 # Installation